cnorling/norling.io/content/post/rebase-recovery/index.md

 Unless you've configured your git garbage collector to discard reflogs, you definitely have everything you need to fix a messed up git rebase.
 I hope you learned something from this article!

-If you have any issues or questions, you're more than welcome to send an email to me@norling.io :\]
+If you enjoyed this article, have any questions, noticed something inaccurate, or you just want to say hi feel free to drop a comment below or send an email to me@norling.io